- Prayer and Worship

 - About USCCB

-Likewise, the giving of alms is some effort to share this world
+this reflection.
+In addition, the giving of alms is one way to

-equally—not only through the distribution of money, but through the
+share God's gifts—not only through the distribution of money, but through the sharing

 In Lent, the baptized are called to renew their baptismal commitment as others prepare to be baptized through the Rite of Christian Initiation of Adults, a period of learning and discernment for individuals who have declared their desire to become Catholics.